robertz/commandbox-ssg/Readme.md

 0.1.1

-- Adding applicationHelper.cfm support to be able to execute code on build
+- Adding applicationHelper.cfm support to be able to execute code on build and make user defined functions available when rendering pages

 0.1.0